calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 The third letter measures the severity of the summers by measuring the average temperature of the warmest month in Celsius.

 X1, X2, X3,... et cetera = Extreme Hyperthermal Summer.
-40+
+40+ (X3 and above are hypothetical climates)

 Z2 = Hyperthermal Summer.
 35 - 40